adamw1221/CS495-Lab-Inventory-Group-F/README.md

 2. Navigate into the project folder: **CD CS495-Lab-Inventory-Group-F**
 3. All of the following commands will be run from this folder
+4. The clone will be of the **main** branch, so if there's a more up to date branch like *sprint3* you can use this command:

+   **git checkout -b <newBranchName> origin/<newBranchName

+6. Now you should be on the branch you just made, code form the up to date branch.

 ### Errors
 If the run commands in the next section give you node_module errors, this should fix it: